determined-ai/determined/docs/release-notes/README.md

       environments will be upgraded to CUDA 11 in a future release of Determined.
 ```

-## How to Create the Release Notes for a Release
+## How to Collect and Publish the Release Notes for a Release

-As part of the release process, the release manager will merge these files
+1. As part of the release process, the release manager merges the individual release note files
+together into the `docs/release-notes.txt` file, creating a new version heading.
-together into `docs/release-notes.txt`, delete the individual files from
+2. Delete the individual files from `docs/release-notes/`.
-`docs/release-notes/`, and then do additional copy-editing and formatting as necessary.
+3. Do additional copy editing and formatting as needed.